01 of 20

 Lighthouses on the Silicon Valley Coast

-Historic lighthouses are but popular images on Instagram.
+Historic lighthouses are popular images on Instagram.
 We're lucky to have two gorgeous lighthouses on the Silicon Valley Coast, Point Montara Lighthouse (16th Street and Highway 1, Montara, CA) and the Pigeon Point Lighthouse (210 Pigeon Point Road, Pescadero, CA).

 Tag your photos with #lighthouse, #lighthouse_captures, and #lighthouse_lovers to share them with other #lighthouse_lovers!Continue to 5 of 20 below.